This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get routes - with or without filters

-const allRoutes = gtfs.getRoutes();
+const allRoutes = await gtfs.getRoutes();

-const agencyRoutes = gtfs.getRoutes({ agencyId: 'AGENCY_1' });
+const agencyRoutes = await gtfs.getRoutes({ agencyId: 'AGENCY_1' });

 // Get trips - combine multiple filters

-const trips = gtfs.getTrips({
+const trips = await gtfs.getTrips({

 routeId: 'ROUTE_1', // Filter by route